Relocatable wood fired bakery trailer for sale.

-This bakery, known as the "Gypsy", was designed and built by Warwick Quinton and Craig Miller.
-On board, it has a four deck wood fired oven, which has 3 metres of deck space for baking.
+This trailer, known as the "Gypsy", was designed and hand built by Warwick Quinton and Craig Miller.
+On board, it has a four deck wood fired oven, which has a total of 3 metres deck space for baking.

 Luna can bake seriously good bread.
 She has about two and a half tonnes of thermal mass, and takes between two and five hours to heat up from cold.
 She will hold temperature very well, and is best suited to multiple days of production work, as she gets more efficient when the thermal mass is hot.